CoreyCBurton/Comptia-sec-601/1.0/Social Engineering Techniques 1.1.md

 # Phishing
-A cybercrime in which a target(s) is contacted by email, telephone, or text message to lure individuals into providing sensitive data such as personal information, identity, password, and billing information.
+- An email based social engineering attack in which a cyber criminal sends an email from a **supposedly** reputable source to try and elicit private information.
-> **Example** – An email saying your password will expire and to click on the link attached to it.
+  - **Example** – An email will appear in a mailbox asking to reset password for a particular program.
 The link is malicious or leads you to a fake website that tries to steal confidential information.

 # Smishing
-A portmanteau of “SMS” and phishing where cybercriminals send text messages to the user to try and get personal information or infect their device with malware.
+- A portmanteau of **“SMS”** and phishing where cybercriminals send text messages to the user to try and get personal information or infect their device with malware.
-> **Example** - A text message from your bank asking you for personal information or a text asking you to click on a malicious link.
+  - **Example** - A text message from your bank asking you for personal information or even a text asking you to click on a malicious link.

 # Vishing
-A portmanteau of “voice” and phishing where cybercriminals make phone calls or leave voice mails to lure an individual to reveal personal information such as bank or credit card information.
+- A portmanteau of “voice” and phishing where cybercriminals make phone calls or leave voice mails to lure an individual to reveal personal information such as bank or credit card information.
-> **Example** – During tax season, cybercriminals pretend to be the IRS to try and collect information.
+               - **Example** – During tax season, cybercriminals pretend to be the IRS to try and collect information.
 This also happened during COVID-19, the cybercriminals also acted like a vaccine center.

 # Spam
 Unsolicited bulk messages being sent through email, instant messaging, or other digital communication tools.
 Cybercriminals use this to try and collect confidential information by reaching a large audience by mass messaging.